Mohamed-Elmanzalawi/DFAST_QC_Benchmark/README.md

 - summary_GenBank_job.sh

-** So either delete the conda activaton line in these scripts or create "dfast_qc" conda eniroment and install all the Dependencies**
+**So either delete the conda activation line in these scripts or create "dfast_qc" conda environment and install all the Dependencies**

 ## Dependencies
 - [DFAST_QC v1.0.0](https://github.com/nigyta/dfast_qc).
 Please ensure you are using version 1.0.0 as any change in the version might yield different results or errors.